rzeigler/waveguide/docs/modules/io.ts.md

 Fold the result of an IO into a new IO.

-This can be thought of as a more powerful form of @see{@link chain}
-where the computation continues with a new IO depending on the result of inner.
+This can be thought of as a more powerful form of chain where the computation continues with a new IO depending on the result of inner.

 **Signature**